OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 3. Install the signed patched app on the mobile device.

 4. Configure the interception proxy.
-For example, in Burp:
+For example, in @MASTG-TOOL-0077:

    - Under Proxy -> Proxy settings -> Add new Proxy setting.
    - Bind listening Port to `8083`.